top of page

 The Person & The Therapist

-As an existential, intersectional feminist, decolonizing, somatic and trauma informed therapist, I believe that you have a right to know some things about me as a human being and as a therapist:
+As an integrative, existential, holistic, feminist, and trauma-informed therapist, I believe that you have the right to know some things about me as a human being and as a therapist.

-As a survivor of different types of trauma and adverse experiences, I believe that this helped me to understand the complex and systemic related factors that impact mental, emotional, physical, relational, and spiritual levels of harm, trauma, and healing.
+As a survivor of different types of trauma and adverse experiences*, I believe that my experiences have helped me understand some of the complex and interrelated systemic factors that impact mental, emotional, physical, relational, and spiritual levels of harm, trauma, and healing.

 Education: I have a Masters of Science in Clinical Mental Health Counseling from Tarleton State University and a Bachelors Degree in Psychology, with a minor in Sociology, from the University of Texas at Austin.